 - For people with osteoarthritis, the state-trait anxiety inventory is an acceptable measure of anxiety

-- The state-trait anxiety inventory measures acute worry (STATE is a transient anxiety, one that will go away.
+- The state-trait anxiety inventory measures acute worry (STATE is transient anxiety, one that will go away.
 TRAIT is chronic anxiety, “worrying too much,” about something that does not need that level of worry, catastrophizing thoughts).

-- The revised FATIGUE SEVERITY SCALE is an acceptable measure of fatigue with removal of items 1 and 2.
+- The revised FATIGUE SEVERITY SCALE is an acceptable measure of fatigue with the removal of items 1 and 2.

 - 1. My motivation is lower when I am fatigued.
 (Question should be removed as not helpful)

 - 2. Exercise brings on my fatigue.
 (Question should be removed as not helpful)

 - 4. Fatigue interferes with my physical functioning.

 - 5. Fatigue causes frequent problems for me.